seanode/seanode.github.io/[WIP]2016-07-18-july-2016-economical-software-testing.md

 * **6:30 - 7:00pm**: Start with beer, pizza, and mingling, courtesy of Mixpo.

 * **7:00pm - 8:00pm**: Listen and learn about cost / expense analysis in software testing,
-                        as well as another topic or two in lightening talks!
+                        as well as another topic or two in lightning talks!

 * **8:30pm - on**: Mingle, mix, chat things Node.js-related and more as we wind down.